What is Qtum (QTUM)?

 TLDR

-Qtum (QTUM) is a hybrid blockchain platform blending Bitcoin’s security with Ethereum’s smart contract flexibility, designed for decentralized applications (dApps) and enterprise solutions.
+Qtum (QTUM) is a hybrid blockchain platform that combines Bitcoin’s security with Ethereum’s smart contract flexibility, designed for scalable decentralized applications.

-1. Hybrid architecture – Combines Bitcoin’s UTXO model with Ethereum’s EVM for smart contracts.
+1. Bitcoin-Ethereum hybrid – Merges Bitcoin’s UTXO model with Ethereum’s EVM for secure smart contracts.

-2. Proof-of-Stake consensus – Energy-efficient validation open to all token holders.
+2. Proof-of-Stake consensus – Energy-efficient validation with open participation and staking rewards.

 Deep Dive